 Fabien and his wife Frédérique, have made a collection of the most beautiful wall stickers, available through their webshop Harmonie-Interieure.

 And here are some examples of his work for different clients.
 More examples of his incredible talents on his website.

-The often dramatic landscape of Iceland, unique nature, Icelandic folklore, memories from childhood and tales of elves and fairies are some of product designer Tinna Gunnarsdottir´s main source of inspiration.
+The dramatic landscape of Iceland, its unique nature, Icelandic folklore, memories from childhood and tales of elves and fairies, these are some of product designer Tinna Gunnarsdottir´s main source of inspiration.
 Here are few examples of her beautiful work.

-Starkadur, an aluminium wall hook, takes its form from a whale tooth.
+Starkadur, an aluminium wall hook which takes its form from a whale tooth.

 The Tuesday Project is the name for Tinna´s collaboration with two other Icelandic designers, Sigridur Sigurjonsdottir and Gudrun Lilja Gunnlaugsdottir.
 Their aim is to make products that respect the Icelandic nature and our cultural heritage.
 The small, delicate silver/gold coated branch above and the small stool in Icelandic birch and cast metal below, are two examples of that collaboration.